Kingdom of Gwynedd: Cadwallon ap Cadfan

 The Battle of Chester did not end the ability of the Welsh to seriously threaten the Anglo-Saxon polities.
 Among the most powerful of the early kings was Cadwallon ap Cadfan (c.
 624 – 634), grandson of Iago ap Beli.
-He became engaged in an initially disastrous campaign against Northumbria where following a series of epic defeats he was confined first to Anglesey, and then just to Puffin Island, before being forced into exile across the Irish Sea to Dublin, – a place which would come to host many royal refugees from Gwynedd.
+He became engaged in an initially disastrous campaign against Northumbria where following a series of epic defeats he was confined first to Anglesey, before being forced into exile across the Irish Sea to Dublin, – a place which would come to host many royal refugees from Gwynedd.
 All must have seemed lost but Cadwallon (Meigen) raised an enormous army and after a brief time in Guernsey he invaded Dumnonia, relieved the West Welsh who were suffering a Mercian invasion and forced the pagan Penda of Mercia into an alliance against Northumbria.
 With new vigour Cadwallon returned to his Northumbrian foes, defeated their armies and slew a series of their kings.
 In this furious campaign, his armies devastated Northumbria, captured and sacked York in 633 and briefly controlled the kingdom.
 At this time, according to Bede, many Northumbrians were slaughtered, "with savage cruelty", by Cadwallon.

 [H]e neither spared the female sex, nor the innocent age of children, but with savage cruelty put them to tormenting deaths, ravaging all their country for a long time, and resolving to cut off all the race of the English within the borders of Britain.